Holidays

 New Year’s Eve Restaurant Event Checklist

-1. Finalize The Event Type and Theme
+1. Finalize the Event Type and Theme

-Decide The Event Type: Restaurants must first determine what type of event to host: a full buyout, partial buyout, event with reservations or ticketed event.
+Decide the Event Type: Restaurants must first determine what type of event to host: a full buyout, partial buyout, event with reservations, or ticketed event.
 This will inform all the other details of the event.

-Develop The Visual Style and Promotional Assets: Just like the restaurant’s brand, a good New Year’s Eve event needs a well-defined visual style.
-This helps guests commit to the theme of the evening, both before the event (through marketing materials) and during the event (through on-site collateral).
-Marketing assets can include digital and printed flyers, social media content and photography that spans across channels.
-In the example below, Chicago restaurant The Pony promotes its New Year’s Eve event with a digital flyer on its website.
-If you don’t know where to start, try these premade examples from the BentoBox design team.
+Develop the Visual Style and Promotional Assets: Marketing assets can include digital and printed flyers, social media content, and photography that spans across channels.
+In the example below, Boston restaurant Hojoko promotes its New Year’s Eve event with a digital flyer.

 2. Plan Pre-Event Logistics

-Plan For When The Ball Drops (and After): The pinnacle moment on New Year’s Eve is the countdown to the new year.
+Plan For When the Ball Drops (and After): The pinnacle moment on New Year’s Eve is the countdown to the new year.
 Restaurants must choose how to celebrate this moment with their guests.
-Complimentary champagne flutes are popular but also expected; do you have a unique idea to make the moment extra special?
+Complimentary champagne flutes are popular but also expected.
+Do you have a unique idea to make the moment extra special?
 Beyond that, after the ball drops, will you wind the night to a close or stay open for a late-night party?

-3. Gather The Necessary Supplies & Vendors
+3. Gather the Necessary Supplies & Vendors

-Once the event’s theme and menu have been finalized, it’s time to source the necessary supplies, equipment, vendors and entertainers.
+Once the event’s theme and menu have been finalized, it’s time to source the necessary supplies, equipment, vendors, and entertainers.

 4. Spread the Word

-Add The Event To Your Website: All roads lead back to a restaurant’s website.
-It’s the most important tool in a restaurant’s marketing toolkit, a central hub where visitors discover new restaurants, view their menus and order online.
-Restaurants should capitalize on this by promoting events and happenings on their website, typically with a dedicated events page.
-With a growth-focused website platform like BentoBox, they can also issue pop-up alerts on their homepage and seamlessly sell event tickets online.
+Add the Event To Your Website: All roads lead back to a restaurant’s website.
+It’s the most important tool in a restaurant’s marketing toolkit, a central hub where visitors discover new restaurants, view their menus, and order online.

 Market to Diners On-Premises: Every diner in your restaurant is a potential New Year’s Eve guest, and you’ll never have their attention for longer than when they are dining on-premises.
 On-site marketing assets promoting the event will intrigue guests who think the ambiance would fit for their New Year’s Eve celebration.
 Where and how you distribute these assets depends on what type of restaurant you operate — a sports bar is more likely than a fine-dining restaurant to promote New Year’s Eve drink specials on bathroom posters — but every restaurant can and should find a brand-appropriate way to do this.